harsh-vardhhan/rupeetravel/_posts/india-cross-border-finance.md

 You can get USD currency notes from any local forex dealer in your city.
 You can also get them delivered via online platforms like [**BookMyForex** 🔗](https://www.rupeetravel.com/buy-foreign-currency-notes-online), which I used.

-Note: If your wallet ever does get stolen, block your debit and credit card via the mobile app.
+**Note**: If your wallet ever does get stolen, block your debit and credit card via the mobile app.